 Oversharing

-This can make sharing personal details during your interview a tough decision to navigate.
+Sharing personal details during your interview can be a tough decision to navigate.
 Some interviewers ask questions like, “Tell me about an obstacle you’ve overcome” — that seems to call for some candor.
 But sharing too much or getting too chummy with interviewers could hurt your chances.

 Keep your answers as short, honest and to the point as possible.
 But know that the vibe during your interview will likely reflect the vibe at the company more broadly.